Keeping a close eye on developments

 The monitoring programme primarily focuses on the development compared with the objectives defined in the Federal Energy Act relating to per capita energy and electricity consumption, and the targets relating to the increase in electricity production from new renewable forms of energy and hydropower.
 Other areas of focus and indicators describe the network development, supply security, expenditure and tariffs, energy-related CO2 emissions, research and technology and the international environment.

 The most important indicators are included in the condensed version of the monitoring report.
 Additional indicators are included in the full version of the report.
-In addition, the Federal Council will prepare a report for the attention of Parliament every five years containing in-depth analyses plus a report on the status of its energy policy.
+In addition, the Federal Council will prepare a report for the attention of Parliament every five years containing in-depth analyses thus facilitating a review of its energy policy.